Categories

 The assassination of Julius Caesar was partly due to his trying to be a good and relatively soft leader toward his Roman adversaries.

-Julius Caesar was well-liked by the people of Rome due to his successes in Gaul and his effective use of propaganda.
-Despite having a son, Caesarion, he wisely chose his great-nephew Octavian as his heir.
-This was to avoid making Cleopatra, Caesarion’s mother, queen-regent of the Roman republic.
-As she could potentially establish an autocracy that Caesar did not desire.
-This decision alone demonstrates Caesar’s good leadership.
+Caesar was well-liked by the people of Rome due to his successes in Gaul and his effective use of propaganda.
+Despite having a son, Caesarion, he still chose his great-nephew Octavian as his heir.
+This wise decision was to avoid making Cleopatra, Caesarion’s mother, queen-regent of the Roman republic.
+She could potentially establish an autocracy that Caesar did not desire.

 Vercingetorix and Julius Caesar, painted by Lionel Royer in 1899.

-Caesar was a military genius.
-His Gallic Wars, notably his siege of Alecia, are evidence of this.
+Caesar was exceptional as a military leader and his Gallic Wars, notably his siege of Alecia, are evidence of this.
 He also excelled as a writer of considerable renown.
 Most students who study Latin today eventually read Caesar’s “Gallic Wars.”
-As a politician, he was clever as well.
+As a politician, he possessed political depth.
 He ran for and was elected to many posts in the Roman Republic, including consul (the highest office).

 However, Julius Caesar was likewise vicious in his own way.
 Caesar may have been responsible for the deaths of hundreds of thousands of Gauls during his Gallic Wars.
-A large portion of the Gauls were sold by Caesar in the slave markets, which he used to amass a fortune.
+During the war from 59 to 51 BC, nearly a million Gauls were kidnapped as slaves which were sold by Caesar in the slave markets where he amassed a fortune.

 Caesar had a great monetary obligation to Crassus before the Gallic Wars.
-Caesar hoped that by eliminating and enslaving Rome’s foes, he wouldn’t lose favor with the Roman people.
-To top it all off, he aimed to make money.
+Therefore, Caesar hoped that by eliminating and enslaving Rome’s foes, he wouldn’t lose favor with the Roman people while earning a great sum of money.
 After the victories in the Gallic Wars, he was among the wealthiest Romans.

-Was Julius Caesar a good leader?
-As a great leader, Julius Caesar was not without controversy.
-At later points of his leadership, he was too ambitious and just wanted power for himself.
-To some historians, his murder in 44 BC was the direct result of his lust for power.
+Julius Caesar’s leadership was not without controversy.
+He was too ambitious and just wanted power for himself.
+His murder in 44 BC was the direct result of his lust for power.

 It was when Caesar crossed the Rubicon in 49 BC that the Roman Civil War began, thereby ending the Roman Republic.
-Caesar may have started to restructure the Republic if he hadn’t been killed.
-But his actions only bolstered his dictatorship.
+However, between 49 and 44 BC, during his dictatorship, Julius Caesar had already begun adopting a series of constitutional changes and he could have started to restructure the Republic if he hadn’t been killed.
+But Caesar’s actions only bolstered his dictatorship.
 He increased the Senate’s membership to 900 and gave himself tribunician and censorship powers.

-Julius Caesar was renowned for his skill in handing off duties to his staff.
-He was not an overly controlling leader.
+He was also renowned for his skill in handing off duties to his staff.
+He was not an overly controlling person.
 Instead, he put his faith in his advisers and generals to handle the nuts and bolts of his campaigns so he could always concentrate on the big picture.

-For centuries after Julius Caesar’s death, the Roman Empire, which was greatly enlarged and cemented under his leadership, remained a global power.
-The military victories and campaigns of Julius Caesar left an indelible mark on Roman military doctrine and practice.
-Julius Caesar’s writings, especially his accounts of the Gallic Wars and other events, had a big impact on the fields of history and war.
+For centuries after his death, the Roman Empire, which was greatly enlarged and cemented under his leadership, remained a global power.
+His military victories and campaigns left a mark on Roman military doctrine and practice.
+His writings, especially his accounts of the Gallic Wars and other events, influenced the domains of history and warfare.

 1. Michael Colegrove ,2007.
 Distant Voices: Listening to the Leadership Lessons of the Past. iUniverse.
 ISBN 9780595472062.